 Shrinking waist size is half the goal.
 Measuring fat loss with a belt or tape measure is superior to the scale.
 A tape measure does not penalize muscle gain.

 I do not like the BMI.
-The book Waistland goes into detail why this test penalizes people who are tall, muscular or African American.
+The book Waistland goes into detail about why this test penalizes people who are tall, muscular, or African American.
 Since half the goal is gaining muscle, I can’t endorse this metric.

 Body Fat Tests